Founder & Executive Director

 AFRICASONG will host the Sacred World Music Research Project that will explore various genre’s of sacred music around the globe.
 Many of the discoveries will be posted here and will include historical practices, ideas, narratives, photos, video and shared conversations “in the field” as a means of providing a scholarly and culturally inclusive review of sacred expressions through world music.
 As the primary investigator on the project, I hope to learn if increased understanding of the daily rituals, traditions, customs and beliefs of diverse groups, may lead to reduced human hatred (see the Sacred World Music page for more details).

 Thank you for visiting AFRICASONG.
-Along with other supporters, I look forward to the future and how we might better serve diverse communities “near and far”.
+Along with other supporters, I look forward to the future and how we might better serve celebrate and illumine diverse communities “near and far”.

 CONTRIBUTIONS TO AFRICASONG ARE TAX DEDUCTIBLE